AdamRaichu/Compass3D/README.md

 ## Resource Pack

+I made a couple resource packs with alternate icons if you want.
+You can download them [here][alternate-icons]. *(Still waiting for project to be approved at time of writing (5/25), so just come back in a couple days if the link gives a "Project not found" error.)*

-If you don't like the textures I made for the arrows and want to make a resource pack to change them, here are the paths to the textures.
+If you don't like the textures and want to make a resource pack to change them, here are the paths to the textures.
-Please let me know if you do (via a GitHub issue) so I can link them here.
+Please let me know if you do (via a GitHub issue) so I can link them there.

 - `assets/compass3d/textures/item/up_arrow.png`
 - `assets/compass3d/textures/item/down_arrow.png`